 In the aftermath of the Ukraine invasion, Western military planners no longer think they can predict how Russian leader Vladimir Putin might react to perceived provocations or opportunities.
-So the possibility of war in Europe is back on the table as a priority concern, and that means land warfare in which the U.S. Army would have to carry most of the burden.11 destroy it with multiple, near-simultaneous, attacks.
+So the possibility of war in Europe is back on the table as a priority concern, and that means land warfare in which the U.S. Army would have to carry most of the burden.

-Some senior U.S. military leaders have suggested a "resurgent" Russia is the "nation's top national security threat,"12 with some claiming the U.S. Army is "outranged and outgunned by
+Some senior U.S. military leaders have suggested a "resurgent" Russia is the "nation's top national security threat," with some claiming the U.S. Army is "outranged and outgunned by